arafatm/Notes/blinkist/entrepreneurship.everything.i.know.by.paul.jarvis.md

 for the leftover scraps that come with copying someone else when you can do your own thing and uncover your very own treasure?

-**The universe rewards those who do their own thing in an authentic way while managing to help others**.
+> The universe rewards those who do their own thing in an authentic way while managing to help others.

 It’s true that corporations and schools often tell people to fall in line and be like everyone else, rather than promoting individualism and uniqueness.
 But the fact is that we’re all unique and, as we’ll see in the next blink, it pays to embrace our weirdness.

-    “My best advice?
+> My best advice?
 Fuck advice and listen to yourself.
-Trust in your journey and learn as much as possible through first-hand experiments.”
+Trust in your journey and learn as much as possible through first-hand experiments.

 ## Embrace your weirdness and stick to your values.